Agent Context Management

 When to update:

-Use the /update-context Skill
+Use the /thrum:update-project Skill

 Sync Selectively